-When choosing a variety, also take into account the time the fruits can hang on the tree.
+When choosing a commercial variety, also take into account the time the fruits can hang on the tree.
 For example, some Purple/Magenta varieties can hang on the branch for up to 1 month if we wrap a bag around the fruit.
-This is one way to keep the fruits good during times when they are not selling well.
+This is one way to keep the fruits good during times when prices are low.
 Some other varieties like the red ones can only anchor on the stem for 10 days.

 Why the Sugar Dragon S8 is rated as very sweet, juicy & crunchy but not grown more commercially?

 This may be because they produce pretty small fruits compared to the other varieties.
 They weigh around 0.3-0.5 lb & are about 4 inches long.
 S8 also has quite thin skin.
-This means they can get bruised easily & would decrease in value if so.
-More handling care is needed compared to thicker skin ones.
-But for pollen, it is A++.
-If you love the taste, this is a great one to grow for enjoyment.
+This means they can get bruised easily & would decrease in value if it is so.
+This also means more handling care is needed compared to the thicker skin ones.
+But for pollen, it is A+.
+If you love the taste, Sugar Dragon is a great one to grow for enjoyment.

 Tips for commercial growing

 If you want to check out more for your growing needs, check out these posts below for some good information: